How To Be Timeless Tonight, Blessed are the Trials We Will Find

 Wet & Unlucky

 Tiger Saw recorded a collaborative country album at the end of 2019 with the Arkansas band Dylan Earl & the Reasons Why.
-“Wet & Unlucky” also features harmonies from Dead Gowns’ Geneviève Beaudoin, and will be released on Epifo Music on July 4, 2021.
+“Wet & Unlucky” also features harmonies from Dead Gowns’ Geneviève Beaudoin, and was released on Epifo Music in July of 2021.

 Tiger Saw toured with Dylan Earl in September with a new lineup consisting of Hamilton Belk, Alan Bull, Guy Capecelatro III, Dylan Earl, Dylan Metrano, Charlotte Moroz, and Erik Tans.